Physical Address

 Will the ABS Light on Fail a Car Inspection

-Understanding Abs Light
+Understanding ABS Light

 When you drive your car, sometimes a light might come on the dashboard.
 One of these lights is called the ABS light.
 ABS stands for Anti-Lock Braking System.
 It’s there to help keep you safe when you’re driving and need to brake.